LinkForty/core/examples/README.md

 # @linkforty/core Examples

-This directory contains example implementations for deploying Link Forty Core.
+This directory contains example implementations for deploying LinkForty Core.

 ## Quick Start with Docker Compose

-The easiest way to get started is using Docker Compose, which will set up PostgreSQL, Redis, and the Link Forty server.
+The easiest way to get started is using Docker Compose, which will set up PostgreSQL, Redis, and the LinkForty server.

 ### 1. Start All Services